bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/01-Providers/README.md

-# 🏗️ Implement Global State with React Context API
+# 🏗️ Implement Global State Using React Context API

-Initializing a React application by using the `create-react-app` command-line utility can take some time.
-To save time throughout this unit, we will create one React application and only replace the `/src` files for each subsequent activity as we work on them.
+Using the `create-react-app` command-line utility to initialize a React application can take some time.
+Therefore, to save time throughout this module, we will create one React application and only replace the `src` files for subsequent activities as we work on them.

 Before you add comments to the code, you will practice the workflow for creating a React app and updating your practice app for subsequent activities.

 To do this, follow these steps: